Kalayaan, Palawan

-Part of the Spratly Islands, in the South China Sea, the Kalayaan municipality, which includes Thitu Island (locally known as Pag-asa, the administrative center of Kalayaan Island Group) is 280 nmi northwest of Puerto Princesa and 932 km south-west of Metro Manila.
+Part of the Spratly Islands, in the South China Sea (West Philippine Sea), the Kalayaan municipality, which includes Thitu Island (locally known as Pag-asa, the administrative center of Kalayaan Island Group) is 280 nmi northwest of Puerto Princesa and 932 km south-west of Metro Manila.
 It consists of a single barangay named Pag-asa located on Thitu, which also serves as the seat of the municipal government.
-Besides Thitu Island, the municipality comprises six other islands: West York Island, Northeast Cay, Nanshan Island, Loaita Island, Flat Island (South China Sea) and Lankiam Cay (respectively locally named Likas, Parola, Lawak, Kota, Patag and Panata), and three shoals or reefs: Irving Reef (Balagtas Reef), Second Thomas Shoal (Ayungin Shoal) and Commodore Reef (Rizal Reef).
+Besides Thitu Island, the municipality comprises six other islands: West York Island, Northeast Cay, Nanshan Island, Loaita Island, Flat Island (South China Sea) and Loaita Cay (respectively locally named Likas, Parola, Lawak, Kota, Patag and Panata), and three shoals or reefs: Irving Reef (Balagtas Reef), Second Thomas Shoal (Ayungin Shoal) and Commodore Reef (Rizal Reef).
 It is the least populated municipality in the Philippines.
 Kalayaan's annual budget is 47 million pesos (about $1.1 million).

 All the islands and shoals within the municipality are disputed territories, claimed by all or some of China, Malaysia, Taiwan, and Vietnam.